wildone/synology-power-manager-nut-ecoflow/README.md

   ./scripts/build-package.sh   # runs Docker toolchain, outputs dist/PowerManagerNutEcoFlow-<platform>-<version>.spk
   ```
 - SSH into DSM and tail `/var/packages/PowerManagerNutEcoFlow/target/var/log/run.sh.log` if you need deeper troubleshooting.

-## Manual Integration Reference

-If you prefer to follow the original manual steps for EcoFlow integration or need to troubleshoot, review:

-- `docs/PowerManagerNUT + EcoFlow EF-UPS-DELTA 3 Plus.md` – the original echoed command list with manual testing procedures.
-- `synology/README.md` – explains how each runtime script in this package diverges from the manual doc and why.

-Both resources can be used side-by-side: the manual doc for deep dives, the packaged scripts for production deployment.

 ## Development & Testing